toodiz/docpartner/pages/docs/SMS/smsp2.en.md

 ---
-title: Crédits
+title: Credits
-description: Page 2 Crédits.
+description: Page 2 Credits.
 ---

-# Introduction à l'API SMS Partner
+# Introduction to SMS Partner API

-Cette requête est utilisée pour récupérer votre crédit disponible de SMS, ainsi que le nombre de SMS en instance de départ.
+This endpoint is used to retrieve your available SMS credits and the number of pending SMS.

 ## URL